rdiez/Tools/CallEmacsFunction/README.txt

 Emacs version 30.1 or later is required, as this script uses 'server-eval-args-left'.

-If you Emacs is not on the PATH, set environment variable EMACS_BASE_PATH.
+If your Emacs is not on the PATH, set environment variable EMACS_BASE_PATH.
 This script will then use ${EMACS_BASE_PATH}/bin/emacsclient.

 Syntax:
   call-emacs-function.sh <options...> <--> lisp-function-name <funtion arguments...>